brendancooley/epbt/epbt.md

 All of these instruments can in principle be targeted to generate *de facto* discrimation.
 For example, the MFN principle is enforced at the tariff line level, allowing importers to target duties at products exported by specific countries, without running afoul of WTO rules.
 Through high agricultural duties, the United States, Europe, and Japan effectively discriminate against the developing world, which specializes in the production of these products [@Anderson2005].
 NTMs and behind-the-border barriers can produce effective discrimination in the same manner.

 Even armed with data on all such trade-distorting policy instruments, estimating the magnitude of aggregate policy barriers to trade would be challenging.
 Here, I propose and implement a new method to estimate policy barriers to trade with minimal data requirements.
-I construct a parsimonious model of international trade subject to frictions, following @Eaton2002.^[Theirs is a Ricardian model, in which the basis for trade emerges from differences in technologies across countries.]
+I construct a parsimonious model of international trade subject to frictions, following @Eaton2002.^[In their technology-based model, trade frictions enter as variable costs, introducing a wedge between the price of a good when it leaves an exporting country and when it is sold in an importing country. @Gulotty2020 argues that many of the regulatory barriers discussed above are better conceptualized as fixed costs, applied on firms as a condition for market entry. @Head2014 show that this distinction is important for modeling the effects of trade costs on trade flows.
+Namely, the elasticity of trade with respect to changes in fixed costs is different than the elasticity governing the responsiveness of trade to changes in variable costs [@Melitz2003; @Chaney2008; @Arkolakis2012].
+The presence of fixed costs of exporting have also been used to rationalize the sparsity of the empirical trade flow matrix [@Helpman2008].
+Methods developed in @Helpman2008 could in principle be used to separately measure fixed and variable policy barriers to trade.]
 I show that the magnitude of trade frictions between two countries $i$ and $j$ is related by the theoretical model to price levels in both countries, trade flows between them, and the market shares of domestic producers in home markets.
 I then decompose these barriers into their economic (transportation costs) and political (policy barriers) components.
 Finally, I calibrate this relationship to the data on prices, trade, and freight costs in 2011.

 The intuition underlying the model is straightforward.
 Cross-national price gaps inform about the existence of arbitrage opportunities, and imply that large trade flows should exist from countries with low prices toward those with high prices.
 The extent to which these flows are realized in the data informs about the magnitude of trade costs.
 If the cost of freight between countries is known, then the component of these costs than cannot be attributed to purely economic frictions can be independently identified.
 The remaining "missing trade" is attributed to the existence of policy distortions, broadly defined.